eth-brownie/brownie/docs/quickstart.rst

     - SafeMath.sol...
     Brownie project has been compiled at token/build/contracts

-You can change the compiler version and optimization settings by editting the :ref:`config file <config-solc>`.
+You can change the compiler version and optimization settings by editing the :ref:`config file <config-solc>`.

 .. note::